03 Mar Creating a Color Story to Design an Apartment

 Another Way to Go About It

-An added bonus to creating a mood board for your color story is that it can also help you cultivate the style of art and decor you want to incorporate in your design.
+Creating a mood board for your color story can help you cultivate the style of art and decor you want to incorporate in your design.
 Additionally, mood boards are great for working out resident persona characteristics.
+Typing in characteristics of your ideal residents helps you cater the mood board directly to what they would like.

 Step 3: Putting Your Colors Together